Aamir1551/MWorld/lib/glfw-3.3.2/docs/CONTRIBUTING.md

 callback](https://www.glfw.org/docs/latest/window.html#window_refresh) if you
 want to keep the window contents updated during a move or size operation.

-The `events` tool is included in the GLFW source tree as `tests/events.c` and is built along with the library.
+The `events` tool is included in the GLFW source collision_tree as `tests/events.c` and is built along with the library.
 It prints all information provided to every callback supported by GLFW as events occur.
 Each event is listed with the time and a unique number to make discussions about event logs easier.
 The tool has